 Carl is the Joint-CEO of Endemol Shine Australia.
 He oversaw the merger of the Endemol and Shine businesses in Australia and has led the development and production of many major entertainment franchises in recent years, including “Australian Ninja Warrior”, “Australian Survivor”, “Married At First Sight”, “LEGO Masters Australia” and “Gogglebox Australia”.

-At Shine America, Carl was responsible for driving the ongoing commercial strategy and restructuring the American businesses of the Shine Group.
+Carl resumed his leadership role in Australia after his appointment as CEO of Shine America in 2012, where he was responsible for driving the ongoing commercial strategy and restructuring the American businesses of the Shine Group.